Keyboard shortcuts

 • Run:

-• Expected output: a small terminal dump of palette values, spacing in pixels, and representative typography/shadow tokens.
+• Expected output: a small terminal dump of palette values, spacing in pixels, representative typography/shadow tokens, and typed custom token wrappers.

 Why this exists: use it when you need to inspect or explain Twill’s primitive values before composing full Style objects.